ricardohsmello/ricardohsmello/README.md

 # Find me 📫

-## You can find everything about my portfolio on my website.
+## Would you like to chat?
+You can schedule a time on my website
  - <a href="https://www.ricardohsmello.com" target="_blank">www.ricardohsmello.com</a>
 ## Specific Links
  - <a href="https://www.linkedin.com/in/ricardohsmello/" target="_blank">Linkedin</a>